CryptoGurujiOG/Cysic-Verifer-Node-Run-Guide/README.md

 - Minimum 4 Core CPU (more is good)
 - 200 GB Storage (more is good)
 - PC or VPS with WSL or MacOS
-- Metamask and Keplr wallet
+- New Metamask and Keplr wallet

 ---